 \subsubsection{Circularly polarized light}

-To evaluate the angle--differential cross section for the ionization of the macroscopic atomic target by the twisted light, we have to average the squared matrix element (\ref{eq:matrix_element_twisted}) over the impact parameter:
+To evaluate the angle-differential cross section for ionization of the macroscopic atomic target by twisted light, we have to average the squared matrix element (\ref{eq:matrix_element_twisted}) over the impact parameter:

-where $R$ defined the ``size'' of a target and is assumed to be much larger than the characteristic size of intensity rings of the Bessel beam.
-We assume that atom in the initial state is unpolarized and the polarization state both of ion and electron spin are not detected.
-The evaluation of the prefactor $\mathcal{N}$ is not a trivial task since it requires re--definition of the concept of cross section for the case of twisted light.
+Here $R$ defines the ``size'' of the target, which is assumed to be much larger than the characteristic size of the intensity rings in the Bessel beam.
+We assume that the atom in the initial state is unpolarized and the polarization state of neither the ion nor the electron spin are detected.
+The evaluation of the prefactor $\mathcal{N}$ is not a trivial task since it requires the re\-definition of the concept of a cross section for the case of twisted light.
 Here we will follow the concept of the cross section defined in Ref.~\cite{ScF14}.

-By inserting the matrix element (\ref{eq:matrix_element_twisted}) into Eq.~(\ref{eq:crpss_section_circular}) and making algebra (see Appendix~\ref{AppendixA} for details) we obtain expression for the differential cross-section in the case of circularly polarized Bessel light: \begin{widetext}
+By inserting the matrix element (\ref{eq:matrix_element_twisted}) into Eq.~(\ref{eq:crpss_section_circular}) and carrying out the necessary algebra (see Appendix~\ref{AppendixA} for details), we obtain the expression for the differential cross-section in the case of circularly polarized Bessel light: \begin{widetext}

 \end{widetext}